News Coverage with Free Press OKC

 In October 2023, NewView Oklahoma unveiled a new community garden in Downtown OKC, funded by a $495,000 TSET grant.
 Replacing a smoking area, the garden features an ADA-accessible path and tactile sculptures, promoting wellness and healthy eating for those with low vision and blindness.
 The grand opening included a ribbon-cutting and community activities, emphasizing the garden's focus on health and accessibility.

-The 24th Annual Plaza District Festival on September 30th in Oklahoma City celebrated the area's vibrant art, music, and community spirit.
 With live performances, local vendors, mural paintings, and food trucks, 16th Street became a creative hub.
 Running from noon to 10 p.m., the event drew a lively crowd, highlighted by a standout performance from local indie rock band stepmom.

-The article promoted the Asian Night Market Festival held on August 18-19 at Military Park.
-Featuring diverse Asian cuisine, cultural performances, and family-friendly activities, the event celebrated Asian culture and community engagement.
-It included live music, dance performances, and showcased various traditions, marking its first two-day span.
+The Asian Night Market Festival at Military Park featured diverse Asian cuisine, cultural performances, and family-friendly activities, the event celebrated Asian culture and community engagement.

 The Willa D. Johnson Recreation Center, opened in August 2023 in Oklahoma City, offers a pool, gym, fitness rooms, and spaces for community events.
-Named after former County Commissioner Willa D. Johnson, it serves as a hub for health, wellness, and community engagement.

 The 2023 OKC PrideFest, held from June 23-25, featured a vibrant parade and performances by Aly & AJ, Patrick Saint James, and Myylo.
 Other events included a panel, happy hour, and sober dance, with a year-long focus on wellness through soccer and volleyball games.
 This article highlighted the festival’s emphasis on joy as resistance against anti-LGBTQ+ legislation.

-Pride Month in Oklahoma City kicked off on June 1, 2023, with a vibrant OKCPA Opening Ceremony.
-The event featured grand marshalls Kelley Blair and Nicole McAfee and announced the PrideFest headliners: Aly & AJ, Patrick Saint James, Myylo, and Adore Delano.
+Nicole McAfee and announced the PrideFest headliners: Aly & AJ, Patrick Saint James, Myylo, and Adore Delano.
 PrideFest, held June 23-25 at Scissortail Park, was a highlight of a month filled with diverse events.

-In May 2023, the Paseo Arts Festival brought art, music, and family fun to Oklahoma City's Paseo Arts District.
 Featuring over 90 artists, live music, and food vendors, the festival celebrated local talent and created a vibrant, creative weekend for art lovers and families.

-Oklahoma City residents are split on tall grass and weed rules.
 Some see them as necessary for keeping neighborhoods tidy, while others think they’re too harsh, especially for those with mobility or financial issues.
-The debate highlights concerns about balancing community standards with individual rights and responsibilities.

 In April 2023, Oklahoma County Commissioner Carrie Blumert held a "Coffee with Your Commissioner" event at Not Your Average Joe.
 Residents discussed mental health, infrastructure, and community engagement as part of Blumert's efforts to foster transparent, accessible local government.